Understanding your health

 Pelvic muscle strength Measure support capacity

-Muscle coordination Check contraction timing
+Muscle coordination Check the synchronization of the contraction

 Effort technique Observe pressure management